 Why do some organizations full of competent, smart, hard-working people sometimes fail?
 The headlines about failed organizations often discuss what happened but rarely get

-Each front line associate has the power to create loyal customers.
-Are you spending the time and resources to make sure they have the proper
+Front line associates have the power to create brand loyalty in customers.
+Are you spending the time and resources to make sure they are properly

 What would a company be like if its employees were completely disengaged drones?
 Think of it.
 Yuck!
 You probably would not want to be a